 Alfie finished a joint tour with Michael Ball in 2016 which took the pair all over the UK for 29 dates.
 The pair’s first joint album was released in November 2016 and having entered the album chart at no.3, hovered around the same position for a few weeks, eventually culminating in the coveted number one spot.
 The album has since returned to the chart twice more in the first few months of 2017.
 Alfie returned to ENO to star in Carousel in April / May 2017, alongside Katherine Jenkins, proving to be a huge success.
 Shortly after, Alfie teamed up with Michael Ball again to play a one off concert in New York before flying back to the UK for a short summer tour.

 That’s not the last we’ll see of the pair together though as October sees them perform a short tour of Australia and then they’ll be back in the UK for the release of their second album, Together Again and a two week arena tour.
-Before either of those things, Alfie is joining Pete Townshend and Billy Idol in a four date concert tour of Classic Quadrophenia in the US; playing at Tanglewood, New York and LA’s Greek Theatre.
+They will also be visiting Japan for the first time together, performing two shows in Tokyo.
+Before any of those things, Alfie is joining Pete Townshend and Billy Idol in a four date concert tour of Classic Quadrophenia in the US; playing at Tanglewood, New York and LA’s Greek Theatre.

 Alfie has a new unofficial Japanese fan site – it’s great so if you’re from Japan or read Japanese click here to visit.